 In following years, the celebrations spread, and as Americans moved westward, they took their traditions with them.
 Parades began!
 Parades included local dignitaries, the military and representatives of businesses and organizations.
 Races and games were held, orations were delivered, fireworks were set off, and food was eaten.

-A few other interesting facts about the Fourth of July:
+A few other interesting facts about the this patriotic holiday:

 This site is a participant in the Amazon